Cosmetic Dentists Apply Composite Veneers for Dane County Patients

 Acid etching may be used to create a better bonding surface for your veneers.
 The composite material blends naturally and seamlessly with your existing teeth.
 Bonded veneers are as easy to care for as natural teeth.
 They require brushing twice a day, daily flossing and dental examinations and cleanings twice a year.
 To ensure the long life of your composite veneers, avoid biting hard objects like nuts and ice.

 If you're unhappy with your current teeth, composite veneers may be the perfect solution for a brighter, whiter smile.
-Schedule a free cosmetic dentistry consultation with Total Care Dental to learn more about the bonded veneer process.
+Schedule a cosmetic dentistry consultation with Total Care Dental to learn more about the bonded veneer process.
 You will walk out of our office with a great smile the same day you came in.

 Veneers: An Alternative to Tooth Whitening

 Correcting tooth discoloration is a common reason for getting veneers.
 Composite veneers whiten teeth by covering up the discolored teeth beneath.
 Certain tetracycline antibiotics, medications, and smoking can cause teeth to turn gray or brown.
 Our in-office whitening treatment corrects the color of natural teeth, but stained teeth do not respond as well to whitening kits as yellowed teeth.
-If your teeth are brown or gray, consider changing the color with new veneers.
+If your teeth are brown or gray, consider a color change with new veneers.